Abandoned Love Records

 Abandoned Love Records is an independent record label, founded in 2004 in San Francisco by Jon Rooney of the independent rock band Morning Spy and solo project Virgin of the Birds.
-The label moved to Austin, TX in 2005 and then to Seattle, WA in August 2007.
-The label specializes in Indie rock, Lo-fi music, Dream pop, and instrumental music.
-Abandoned Love Records took their name from a Bob Dylan song, titled Abandoned Love.
+The label moved to Austin, Texas, in 2005 and then to Seattle, Washington, in August 2007.
+The label specializes in indie rock, lo-fi music, dream pop, and instrumental music.
+Abandoned Love Records took their name from a Bob Dylan song, titled "Abandoned Love".